chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

+- Eric: 3 wins when projected to lose
 - Matthew: 3 wins when projected to lose
 - Andrew: 2 wins when projected to lose
 - David: 2 wins when projected to lose
-- Eric: 2 wins when projected to lose
 - Hank: 2 wins when projected to lose
 - Jeremiah: 2 wins when projected to lose
-- Chad: 1 wins when projected to lose
+- Chad: 1 win when projected to lose
-- JP: 1 wins when projected to lose
+- JP: 1 win when projected to lose
-- Josh: 1 wins when projected to lose
+- Josh: 1 win when projected to lose
 - Adam: 0 wins when projected to lose

 ------------------------------------------------------------------------